bookwyrm-social/documentation/content/using_bookwyrm/posting-statuses.md

 #### Star ratings

-A star rating can be added to reviews, or added on it's own by clicking the stars below a book.
+A star rating can be added to reviews, or added on its own by clicking the stars below a book.
 It is a 5-star scale, and half stars can be added by double clicking on the star.
 For example, if you want to rate 2.5 stars, you'd click on 3 stars then click again on the third star to make it half.
 When viewing a book or reviews, the star ratings are hidden until the user selects "Show rating".